What to know about myelodysplastic syndrome (MDS)

 - bruising and bleeding more easily or more than usual

-- small, dark red pinpoint spots that are caused by blood entering the skin
+- small, dark red pinpoint spots that develop due to blood entering the skin

-Possible signs of MDS could be having many more nosebleeds than normal, bruising after minor injuries, or experiencing bleeding gums.
+This could mean that a person has more nosebleeds than usual, develops bruising after minor injuries, or experiences bleeding gums.

-Infection and bleeding pose a risk to a person with MDS, so care should be taken to avoid injuries that could cause bruising or bleeding.
+Infection and bleeding pose a risk to people with MDS.
+People who have the condition should try to minimize injuries that could cause bruising or bleeding.

-Dental work can often cause bleeding gums, and advice should be sought from a doctor before a dental appointment.
+Dental work can often cause bleeding gums.
+A person who has MDS should seek advice before attending a dental appointment.

-In around one-third of people, MDS will progress to acute myeloid leukemia (AML), which is a cancer of the blood cells.
+Sometimes, MDS progresses to acute myeloid leukemia (AML), a cancer of the blood cells.
 After diagnosing MDS, a doctor will assess the risk of progression to AML.

-Certain genes contain information about how cells should grow and divide, and mutations in these genes can send the wrong information to cells, meaning they develop abnormally.
+Specific genes contain information about how cells should grow and divide, and mutations in these genes can send the wrong information to cells.
+This means that they develop abnormally.

-Although there are risk factors that make it more likely that a person could develop MDS, having a risk factor does not mean that they will get the disease.
+Several risk factors make it more likely that a person will develop MDS.
+That said, having one of these risk factors does not mean that they definitely will develop it.

-The American Cancer Society suggest that risk factors for MDS might include:
+The American Cancer Society suggest that risk factors for MDS include:

-- past treatment with chemotherapy or radiation therapy for cancer
+- previous treatment with chemotherapy or radiation therapy

-- exposure to certain chemicals, including pesticides, tobacco smoke or benzene
+- exposure to certain chemicals, such as pesticides, tobacco smoke, or benzene

 - exposure to heavy metals, such as mercury or lead